alexstomp/html-scss-boilerplate/README.md

 ## Usage

-Grab the full stylesheet at `public/style.css`, or grab the relevant `.scss` files to move over to your PACE styles.
+Grab the full stylesheet at `public/style.css`, or grab the relevant `.scss` files to move over to your project.